ka9q/ka9q-radio/docs/ka9q-radio.md

 **blocktime** Decimal; default 20 milliseconds (i.e., 50 Hz block
 rate).
 Valid only in the [global] section.
 Specifies the duration of the forward FFT shared by all receiver channels.
-The actual block size in samples is equal to the blocktime times the A/D sample rate.
-E.g., the Airspy R2 has a 20 MHz (real) sample rate, so a 20 ms blocktime corresponds to a block size of 400,000 samples.
-The actual FFT block size is larger and depends on the **overlap** setting.
+The actual block size in samples is equal to **blocktime** times the A/D sample rate.
+E.g., the Airspy R2 has a 20 MHz (real) sample rate, so a 20 ms **blocktime** corresponds to a block size of 400,000 samples.
+The actual FFT block is larger because it includes data from the previous block depending on the **overlap** setting.

 Larger values of **blocktime** permit sharper channel filters and are more tolerant to CPU scheduling latencies but add latency and incur